anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

 - Calm Killer: The knife or arrow that is most careful is the deadliest.
 You have a sharp eye for gaps and kinks in armour.
     - (AGI +2)
-    - Agility times per combat when making a ranged or melee attack, you may reroll the damage dealt and keep the higher result.
+    - Twice per combat when making a ranged or melee attack, you may reroll the damage dealt and keep the higher result.

 - Cats Eyes: You looked up at the birds for a sign.
 Scattered bones, spilled entrails.
 For naught.
 But one day you saw your fate in the eyes of a cat lurking in the shadows.
     - (PRE +2)